 Team communication mini‑template

 Clear, concise team communication prevents delays, reduces errors, and keeps patient care moving smoothly.
-This mini‑template gives clinicians a simple, repeatable structure they can use for handoffs, care coordination, and interdisciplinary updates — especially on busy days.
+This mini‑template gives clinicians a simple, repeatable structure they can use for handoffs, care coordination, and interdisciplinary updates — especially on busy days when clarity matters most.

 prevents missed steps or duplicated work